How to Declutter Your Home Quickly

 Did you know that people in cluttered homes are more anxious and more stressed than those living without clutter ?
-When we don’t declutter and our ‘stuff’ is out of control, it not only creates emotional distress, it also costs us money and our precious time!
+When you don’t declutter your home and ‘stuff’ is out of control, it not only creates emotional distress, it also costs money and precious time!

 This post may contain affiliate links meaning that I may earn a small percentage (at no extra cost to you) if you make a purchase through a link that I share.
 See full disclosure.

 Realistically, some level of clutter is inevitable for most of us–especially if you have kids.
-But what tends to happen is that the small pile of paperwork I need to tend to suddenly becomes an overwhelming mountain.
+But what usually happens is that the small pile of paperwork I need to tend to, suddenly becomes an overwhelming mountain.

 How does clutter cause emotional distress?

 - Stress when not able to find the thermometer when you have a feverish child.

 - Embarrassment and shame when there’s no time to clean when unexpected guests show up (one of my biggest pet peeves–always call or text first!!)

 - Constant worry that someone may ring the door bell.